-Agreed action Carried forward from Progress The Council's Customer Charter will be refreshed.
-AGS 2019/20 A refresh of the Customer Charter has been completed following a benchmark review.
+Agreed action Progress The Council's Customer Charter will be refreshed.
+A refresh of the Customer Charter has been completed following a benchmark review.
 A period of consultation will take place with services and then with customers on the draft charter before a final draft is presented to Council for approval in late Autumn 2022.
-A Digital Transformation Delivery Plan and Road Map will be developed, informed by the Audit Scotland report and the outcome of the Digital Maturity Assessment.
-AGS 2019/20 A draft Digital Transformation Road Map has been developed which is focused on migration to Microsoft 365 and Azure cloud adoption.
+A Digital Transformation Delivery Plan and Road Map will be developed, informed by the Audit Scotland report and the outcome of the Digital Maturity Assessment A draft Digital Transformation Road Map has been developed which is focused on migration to Microsoft 365 and Azure cloud adoption.
 The roadmap sets out the dependencies and timelines associated with this work.
 This work was supported by James Harvard Consultants and has informed a full project implementation plan which is aligned with the Audit Scotland and Digital Maturity Assessment recommendations.
-The review of the Sustainability and Climate Change Strategy will be completed, followed by engagement with key stakeholders.
-AGS 2019/20 Progress is ongoing with the Strategy and a draft strategy was presented to Council in August 2022.
-Further guidance and training on Financial Governance and financial system processes will be rolled out, including promoting awareness of the management information produced by the finance system to assist decision making.
-AGS 2019/20 In progress, initial training has been rolled out to the Accountancy team who will then roll out to Budget Holders.
+Capacity and responsibility for information and knowledge management will be addressed as part of the Partnership & Performance service restructure considerations.
+This work is ongoing and forms part of the Councils Microsoft 365 migration project implementation plan.
+Refresh Corporate Plan The Councils Corporate Plan 'Be the Future' will be refreshed following finalisation of the Local Outcomes Improvement Plan for Clackmannanshire.
+The review of the Sustainability and Climate Change Strategy will be completed, followed by engagement with key stakeholders Progress is ongoing with the Strategy and a draft strategy was presented to Council in August 2022.
+Information on Sustainable Asset Management on the Council website will be improved to make it clearer and more accessible.
+There has been no Senior Manager Property in place since March 2022.
+A new officer started in July 2022 and they will be taking on an asset management review.
+This will include updating the website.
+Further guidance and training on Financial Governance and financial system processes will be rolled out, including promoting awareness of the management information produced by the finance system to assist decision making In progress, initial training has been rolled out to the Accountancy team who will then roll out to Budget Holders.
 Further specific training to be identified and delivered throughout the year.
 Session on Governance including Financial Regulations and Contract Standing Orders to be held with the Senior Leadership Forum (SLF) during the year.
-The Information and Communication Technology (ICT) Strategy and ICT Asset Management Plans will be finalised.
-AGS 2019/20 This work is being taken forward as part of the Council's Digital Transformation Roadmap and Microsoft 365 migration project implementation plan.